sage-church/cafe-kansas-site/README.md

 SUMMARY:

 This is a website for a cafe named 'Cafe Kansas'.
-It was a starter project used to learn and get familiar with html, css, javascript, and a little bit of jQuery.
+It was a starter project used to learn and get familiar with HTML, CSS, Javascript, and a little bit of jQuery.
 Since it's a starter project, and the idea was for a very small, family-owned cafe, the visual appearance isn't as modern looking as most restaurant/cafe sites on the web today.

 The site wasn't intended to become a fully functional site for a cafe that could store data entered by users when placing an order (at least this wasn't the intention for the time being), therefore, it has no back-end functionality.
 While using the 'Place Order' page, all user input is validated by Javascript and used to either hide or display HTML elements.
 No data is sent anywhere when the form is submitted.